Advertisement

 Two people can weigh the same but have completely different bodies.
 One might carry more muscle, the other more fat.
 Body fat percentage shows how much of your weight is fat versus lean mass, so it tells you far more than the scale alone.

-For a fuller picture, you can also cross-check your results with our BMI Calculator, BMR Calculator and Calorie Calculator to plan your daily calories.
+For a fuller picture you can cross-check your results with our BMI Calculator, BMR Calculator and Calorie Calculator to plan your daily calories.

 🌍 Works for users in the USA, UK, Canada, Australia & beyond

 This calculator uses metric units (kg and cm), but it works for anyone worldwide.
-If you prefer imperial, you can convert quickly (weight in kg = pounds Γ· 2.205, height in cm = inches Γ— 2.54) or use our cm to inches converter for your height.
+If you prefer imperial, divide weight in pounds by 2.205 to get kg, and multiply height in inches by 2.54 to get cm.
+You can also use our cm to inches converter.

 Typical Healthy Body Fat Ranges for Men & Women